Page 2 of 3

 The chart above has a real-world size of about 120x80cm.

-Vignetting is automatically corrected on digital M cameras, when the lens is either 6-bit coded or manually selected in the camera's menu.
+Vignetting is automatically corrected on digital M cameras, when the lens is either 6-bit coded or manually selected from the camera's menu.
 Since this correction is optional and can be switched off (by disabling lens detection), we provide both the lens' native vignetting as well as corrected figures.

 The uncorrected light fall-off of the lens is unsurprisingly most pronounced wide open, reaching a rather hefty amount of slightly above 2.7 stops at the image corners.
 As usual, stopping down reduces the issue considerably.
 However, even stopped down to small apertures the amount of vignetting never drops below half a stop.